The Role of Sticky Traps and Pheromone Lures in Integrated Pest Management

 Sticky traps and pheromone lures play a crucial role in integrated pest management (IPM) by enabling effective monitoring and control of pests.
 These non-toxic methods help in assessing pest numbers and identifying key pest species present in agricultural and urban settings.

+In some cases, mating disruption is employed using pheromone-based techniques, effectively confusing male pests and preventing them from mating with females, which can significantly reduce pest populations over time.
 This combination of techniques not only reduces risks to human health and beneficial organisms but also saves money by targeting pest populations before they can cause significant damage to plants and crops.

 Basics of Sticky Traps